Solve the differential equation by separation of variables: dy/dx... | Study Prep in Pearson+

 Multiple Choice

-Solve the differential equation by separation of variables: dy/dx = (2y + 7)/(8x + 9).
+Solve the differential equation by separation of variables: dy/dx = x (1 - y^2).
 Which of the following is the general solution?

 A